BSidesPDX/bsidespdx.org/events/2020/schedule.md

     <td>11:00</td>
     <td rowspan="3"><strong>End Users</strong></td>
     <td colspan="1" markdown="span"><strong><a href="speakers.html#Protecting the Elderly from Cybercrime: A Community Education">Sydney Brazeau</a> - Protecting the Elderly from Cybercrime: A Community Education Approach</strong></td>
+    <td colspan="1" rowspan="3" markdown="span"><strong><a href="workshops.html#Hiding In The Clouds: How Attackers Can Use Malicious Applications for Sustained Persistence and  How To Find It">Mark Morowczynski and Bailey Bercik - </a>Hiding In The Clouds: How Attackers Can Use Malicious Applications for Sustained Persistence and  How To Find It</strong></td>
     <td colspan="1" rowspan="3" markdown="span"><strong><a href="walkthroughs.html#A Hands-on Guide to CTFs for the Uninitiated">void* vikings, Portland State University's CTF team - </a>A Hands-on Guide to CTFs for the Uninitiated</strong></td>